tdwg/website/content/pages/conferences/2022/index.md

 ## Deadlines

+[Register](https://events.pensoft.net/events/tdwg-2022-hybrid-conference) for TDWG 2022 - **Early registration for in-person attendance ends 15 July 2022**

 Call for Abstract Submission - **Announcement coming soon!
 Deadline will be 1 July 2022**

 [Call for Proposals for Organized Sessions](https://www.tdwg.org/conferences/2022/call-for-organized-sessions/) - **15 April 2022, now closed**

 ## Registration

+**Early Registration is now open!**

+<b><a href="https://events.pensoft.net/events/tdwg-2022-hybrid-conference" target="_blank" class="btn btn-secondary">Register for TDWG 2022</a></b>

-Registration cost will depend on in-person or virtual participation.
+Registration costs differ for in-person or virtual participation.
 As in past years, registration fees include a discount structure, and help to defray the cost of abstract publication.
+Special discounts are in place for students, post-docs or early career researchers, and participants from low/low-middle income nations.
+You can even donate funds to support registration of those in need.
+Check out the link above for full details.
+When you are ready, use the button there to complete your registration.

-Special discounts are in place for students, post-docs, and participants from developing nations.
-If the cost of registration is a barrier to your participation in this conference, please contact [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org) and briefly state why this is a barrier.
-Individual TDWG members and up to five representatives from [member institutions](https://www.tdwg.org/about/membership/#institutional%20members%202022_1) enjoy a discounted regular registration.
+Individual TDWG members and up to five representatives from [member institutions](https://www.tdwg.org/about/membership/#institutional%20members%202022_1) enjoy a discounted normal registration.
 Not yet a member?
 [Become an individual member](https://zohosecurepay.com/checkout/wc9vqum-8am1lyxy1fswt/Individual-TDWG-Membership) or update your membership before registering for TDWG 2022.
-Rates to be announced soon.
+All current members (or the primary contact for institutional members) should have received an email (in early May) with discount codes.
+Members should know their code before registering.

+If the cost of registration is a barrier to your participation in this conference, please contact [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org) and briefly state why this is a barrier.

 ## Abstracts

 Abstracts are required for all contributions listed in the program (oral presentations and virtual posters) and will be published in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collections).
 Presenters are required to complete conference registration before abstracts can be published.

 The call for abstracts will be distributed in the second week in May with a deadline of 1 July.
 Please see the [list of organized sessions](./session-list/) for symposia accepting contributions.
 Alternatively, open contributions for talks and virtual posters/infographics will also be accepted.

+**Notification of provisional acceptance of abstracts** should be available to all authors on or before the 15 July (end of [early registration](https://events.pensoft.net/events/tdwg-2022-hybrid-conference)).

 ## Hosts and in-person logistics